Explore

 This is an example of a strategic positioning document created in Aha!
 Roadmaps.

-Ideation tools and features include:
+Customer discovery and ideation tools and features include:

 • Ideas portals and idea management software

-• In-app feedback widgets
+• CRM integrations, surveys, and in-app feedback widgets

-• Reporting and analytics on feedback trends
+• Reporting and analytics on trends

 Related: